 Several tests also require Selenium and a corresponding web driver to be available on your system.
 While it is possible to use other web drivers for some tests, the recommended setup is to use Selenium with ChromeDriver and Chrome.
 See Additional dependencies for installation instructions and more information.
 In case Selenium is not available on your system, you have the option to disable those specific tests.

 On some Unix platforms, you may also need to increase the “maximum number of open file descriptors”.
 Some tests open many files when testing the server, so this number should be at least 1024.

 ulimit -n 1024

-To run all the basic python unit tests, run the following command at the top
+To run Bokeh’s Python unit tests, use the following command at the top level of the repository:

 pytest -m "not selenium" tests/unit

 This command will exclude unit tests that require Selenium.
 Because Selenium can be difficult to set up and because some unit tests require both geckodriver and ChromeDriver to be available on your system, using

 -m "not selenium"is the recommended way to run unit tests locally.
 Once you create a Pull Request, Bokeh’s CI will run all tests, including Selenium-based unit tests.
 In case Selenium with both geckodriver and ChromeDriver is available on your system, you can run all unit tests with